Implicit personality theory: Automaticity

 One of the most notable characteristics of implicit personality theories is that they are, in fact, implicit.
 In this context, "implicit" is taken to mean "automatic".
 It is a common belief that much of the process of social perception actually is automated.
 For example, it is possible for a person to experience automatic thought processes, and for those processes occur without that person's intention or awareness of their occurrence.
 In terms of impression formation, this means that an observer may perceive another person's behavior and automatically make trait inferences from that behavior, without being aware that these inferences were being made.
 The strongest evidence for the implicitness of impression formation comes from observed "savings effects" when trying to learn another person's traits.
 In a study by Carlston & Skowronski (1994), participants who were exposed to descriptive stimuli containing implied trait information learned the target person's traits more easily than participants who had not been previously exposed to implied trait information.
 Moreover, this effect could not be accounted for by simple priming mechanisms.
 The participants exhibited a true savings effect, which suggested that they had gained implicit trait information from the descriptive stimuli.
+Some theorists also argue that implicit personality theories act as personal belief systems guiding how individuals interpret social information additionally to being automatic perceptual mechanisms.
+Under this perspective Implicit Personality Theory influence depends on both availability of previous trait beliefs as well as the accessibility of the beliefs in a situation.
+Factors like motivation, context, and stereotype activation can all determine which trait concepts have the largest impact on impression formation.
+These findings demonstrate Implicit Personality Theories not being a fixed set of trait association rules but flexible structures with varying effects across situations.